gmvelasc/D3.js-SVG/README.md

 -
 2. The file 'CM35_eyeData.csv' is a weeks worth of data collected that describes the estimate times I have put on/taken off my glasses/contacts in one day.
-During COVID, I have been giving a lot of thought and precaution about the relationship of interaction between my hands and my contacts/glasses whatever the case may be.
+During COVID, I have been giving a lot of thought and precaution about the relationship of interaction between my hands and my contacts/glasses.
 I have uploaded several data points into the graph for row 1.